MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/01/devtools-109.md

 With this setting turned on:

-1. Select **Record** and execute the scenario you want to improve on your website or app.
+1. Select **Record**, and then run the scenario that you want to improve on your website or app.

 1. Select **Stop**.